CE-Programming/toolchain/docs/libraries/fatdrvce.rst

     #include <fatdrvce.h>

-The **fatdrvce** library implements routines for working with a FAT32 based filesystem.
+The **fatdrvce** library implements routines for working with a FAT32-based filesystem.
 The read and write functions are implemented as user-provided callbacks, allowing for any underlying storage to be used.

 .. contents:: :local: